SudipMahajan/TSPusingGA/README.md

 # TSPusingGA
-This repository contains implementation code of Genetic Algorithms for Travelling Salesman Problem
+This repository contains python implementation of Genetic Algorithms for Travelling Salesman Problem

+'ga4tsp.py' contains front end algorithm code for genetic algorithm

+'smodule.py' contains back end definities of all the functions used in the algorithm